Maiorem hac dilectionem

 Maiorem hac dilectionem (Latin for 'Greater love than this') is an apostolic letter issued in the form of a motu proprio of Pope Francis, dated 11 July 2017.
-The document creates a new path towards sainthood under the canonization procedures of the Roman Catholic Church, through the path of oblatio vitae.
+The document creates a new path towards sainthood under the canonization procedures of the Catholic Church, through the path of oblatio vitae.
 This means the offering of one's life and premature death for another individual; it is to give one's life as a sacrifice for another.

 Contents

 Francis first states that there is no greater love than for one to sacrifice his own life for his friends and neighbors while drawing from a particular passage from John 15:13.
 He mentions that such an act warrants consideration for the causes of saints since the individual is held as one who has exercised the Christian virtues to an apt degree but do not fit into the established categories of practicing Christian virtues to a heroic degree and the deliberate shedding of blood for Jesus Christ.

 The Pope therefore establishes five guidelines that must be established for an "oblatio vitae" (the offer of life) path to beatification.
 The criteria are: